weyoss/redis-smq/packages/redis-smq/docs/api/classes/MessageManager.md

 `ICallback`\<[`IMessageTransferable`](../interfaces/IMessageTransferable.md)\<`unknown`\>\>

 A callback function that will be called with the result.
 If an error occurs, the first parameter will be an Error object.
 Otherwise, the second parameter will be the message object.

 #### Returns

 `void`

-***
+#### Throws

+MessageNotFoundError

+---

 ### getMessagesByIds()